mpfilbin/WhisperAPI/README.md

 # Whisper #

+** This is my personal fork of our Hackathon project.
+I am doing my own refactoring **

 Whisper is an HTML5 web application targeted at the mobile platform.
 It leverages location awareness against a set of web services to allow users to create ad hoc study sessions through course-specific check-ins.
 Whisper plots on a map the user's coordinates along with the coordinates of other students who have checked in to a given course.
 When a user changes courses, the map is dynamically updated with any check-ins from their classmates.

 ## Project Purpose ##